Skip to Content

 RELATED: 18 ways to make a DIY lighting

-Dark Hallway before and after
+Dark Hallway ideas: Before and After

 Time to show you our hallway makeover.

 The walls are covered with wooden paneling and the floor is in dark brown tiles.
-The entry door is dark wood and the interiors doors are grey and beige.
+The entry door is dark wood and the interiors doors are painted grey and beige.

 The good things are that the paneling is of good quality and well placed.
 The ceiling is white and the wooden staircase is in very good condition and nicely varnished.